 Omer: Okay.
 So you know, I think the barriers to entry in the search business are really high, right?
 I mean, you need engineering talent, you need service that can support millions, if not billions of searches and you need to have a scale to really make the economics of the search engine work.
 Didn't all of that put you off from getting into this business?

 Gabriel: So my insight on that was slightly different and that's why I could start up by myself, which was that, you know, you can look at these two ways.
-One is, the harder problem in search engines, because there is a history of search engine startups that have raised like 50 million dollars raise straight and they attack the problem head-on, which is buying a bunch of servers and start spending money and compete, like that.
+One is, the harder problem in search engines because there is a history of search engine startups that have raised like 50 million dollars raise straight and they attack the problem head-on, which is buying a bunch of servers and start spending money and compete, like that.
 I realized that approach wasn't going to work.
 The harder problem is actually coming up with something that people want to switch to, because there wasn't much of a necessarily a pain-point people were having with Google and so I came out from that angle and from a data angle.
-My thought was, you know, “What if you treat the links as commodity, and you try to get them from somewhere else?”
-And so you don't spend all the money, crawling the internet and even though I did start crawling, but you know, you don't try to copy the whole internet through your servers, which is where the money comes from, which costs so much money, and instead you focus on where you may be could add value, might actually get people to switch.
+My thought was, you know, “What if you treat the links as a commodity, and you try to get them from somewhere else?”
+And so you don't spend all the money, crawling the internet and even though I did start crawling, but you know, you don't try to copy the whole internet through your servers, which is where the money comes from, which costs so much money, and instead, you focus on where you maybe could add value, might actually get people to switch.